 So now that you’ve selected your pomegranate tree variety, you’ll want to carefully plan when and how to plant the new addition to your garden.

 Before you plant your pomegranate tree, you need to ensure that the last frost has passed, especially for trees that are still really young.
 The soil around the tree should be loose so that the tree and its roots can become established.

 If your soil is too compact, take a hand or rake cultivator to the ground where you are planting the tree and break it up a bit.
 If you plan to plant a row of these trees, you may want to get an electric tiller to break up the soil in a row.

 Either way, make sure that the ground is loose, and the temperature is starting to rise.
 You do not want to shock pomegranates by putting them in the ground and forcing them to go through an unexpected frost.
-This could leave your pomegranate tree vulnerable to diseases and pests.
-The shock could also stunt the growth of your trees for several weeks, even if they are able to survive the weather snap.

 Space Out Your Trees